owos02/Linux-Introduction/README.md

 #### **BACK UP YOUR DATA ON WINDOWS FIRST**

-Installing the Operating System will delete everything on your System if you do not make a "Dual Boot"
+Installing the Operating System will delete everything on your System if you do not make a "Dual Boot".

 If you preffer to have both Operating Systems available by changing the Boot Device then look up how to Dual Boot it.

-It is a bit more complex to set up, and sometimes having Windows on standby for whenever you need might be useful.
+It is a bit more complex to set up, but sometimes having Windows on standby for whenever you need might be useful.

 #### Back in Live-Mode

-Double Click the "Install Linux [Instert Distribution Name]"
+Double Click the "Install Linux Mint"

 Then just follow the Installer and you are up and running.

 Important things to look out:

 -   If you don't know what you are doing: Install "Multimedia Codec's"
--   If you don't do a dual boot: Erase Disk and Install [Distro Name]
+-   If you don't do a dual boot: Erase Disk and Install Mint
--   If you don't know what you are doing: Do not encrypt your Home drive
+-   If you don't know what you are doing: Do not encrypt anything

-After following the installer you will shut down your Computer and pull out the USB Drive.
+After following the installer you will Shutdown your System and pull out the USB-Drive.

 And then Boot the System up as usual.

 If you did everything correct, you should now be in Linux Mint instead of Windows.

-If something went wrong please write a message about what didn't work.
-I want this guide to be as easy, yet correct so that more people can be introduced to the easy world of Linux.
+If something went wrong, please write a message about what didn't work.
+I want this guide to be as easy, yet correct so that more people can be introduced to the beautiful world of Linux.

 ### Useful Post-Installation Steps [Linux Mint Focused]